noukenolife65/kio/README.md

-# KIO - Proof of Concept
+# KIO

 A TypeScript library designed to simplify Kintone API operations with transactional support, retry mechanisms, and functional error handling.

+> ⚠️ **WARNING: This is a Proof of Concept (PoC)**
+>
+> This library is currently in the experimental stage and is not recommended for use in production environments.
+It is provided as-is without any guarantees of stability, security, or support.
+Use at your own risk.

 ## Features